rorycl/cexfind/README.md

 v0.2.9 : 23 January 2025 : add product categories to output

 Thanks to the suggestions and feedback of `u/CutieRachelSnow`, this release adds categories to output.
-Presently, categories are not included in searches.
+Note that at present categories are not included in searches.

 ## Find kit on Cex, fast